How To Sell Courses Online in 2022 Better Than Your Competition

 (They also include groups like trade and professional associations that offer continuing education, but I do most of my writing for those groups on Leading Learning.)

 No matter how big your expertise-based business is, you can only reach so many customers if you rely on traditional methods of delivery – e.g., individual consulting or coaching engagements, face-to-face seminars, training, or conferences.
 However, building an online business with online courses enable you to scale while simultaneously elevating perception of your expertise and building your brand.

 One of the potential shortcomings of expertise-based businesses is most of their value is attached to specific experts – especially the owners – and that can make them very hard to sell.
-Online courses typically provide a form of recurring revenue generation that, once the courses are created, is not heavily reliant upon a specific subject matter expert.
-Having assets that can produce repeatable, scalable revenue makes your business much more attractive to potential purchasers down the road.
+Online courses typically provide a way to generate revenue that, once the courses are created, is not heavily reliant upon a specific subject matter expert.
+Having assets that can produce repeatable, scalable revenue makes your online business much more attractive to potential purchasers down the road.

 So, consider those reasons carefully.
-If they align with your business, then it probably makes sense for you to pursue online courses.
-That doesn’t mean selling courses will be a slam dunk – as we’ll discuss, there will still be hard work to be done – but it does mean that the effort is likely to be worth it.
+If they align with your business, then it probably makes sense for you to pursue selling courses online.
+That doesn’t mean selling online courses will be a slam dunk – as we’ll discuss, there will still be hard work to be done – but it does mean that the effort is likely to be worth it.

 Are online courses profitable?

-My view is that unless you see a clear path to profit, you shouldn’t try to sell online courses.
-(You may consider giving them away as part of your content marketing strategy, but that’s a different article.)
+My view is that unless you see a clear path to profit, you shouldn’t try to create and sell online courses.
+(You may consider giving a free course away as part of your content marketing strategy)

-So, the question isn’t really whether online courses are profitable, but rather how profitable are online courses, and profitability is based on four factors – all of which you can control to certain degree:
+So, the question isn’t really whether online courses are profitable, but rather how profitable are online courses.
+And profitability is based on four factors – all of which you can control to a certain degree:

 Cost Per Unit

-It’s true you don’t want to over-invest in creating your courses, but if you have the confidence to price appropriately (discussed above) and you have confirmed, as much as possible, that there actually is an audience for your course, then you should be a position to invest appropriately while maintaining strong profit margins.
+It’s true you don’t want to over-invest in creating your courses.
+But if you have the confidence to price appropriately (discussed above) and you have confirmed, as much as possible, that there actually is an audience for your course, then you should be in a position to invest appropriately while maintaining strong profit margins.

 Volume of Sales

-By “positioned correctly,” I mean (a) that the topic is not so narrow that very few people care about it and (b) that you use language to title, describe, and promote the course that will resonate with the people you are trying to reach – language they would even be likely to use themselves in searching for information related to your course, which is also important for search engine optimization.
+By “positioned correctly,” I mean (a) that the topic is not so narrow that very few people care about it and (b) that you use language to title, describe, and promote the online course that will resonate with the people you are trying to reach – language they would even be likely to use themselves in searching for information related to your course, which is also important for search engine optimization.

 Again, the main thing to recognize about each of the factors above is that you have a degree of control over each of them – and probably more than you realize.